KamilKasz/Calpuff-date-change/README.md

 Future plans:
 - Improving the structure of the code
 - Adding the posibility to change multiple files at once
 - Making the script working correctly for all versions of Calmet/Calpuff
+- Add usage of prompt_toolkit so it would be easier to use scriptr in the terminal
 - Create a GUI